 Please feel free to contact your library liaison at any time.

 As a general policy, the Albany College of Pharmacy and Health Sciences Libraries do not purchase textbooks or add donated textbooks to the library collections.
-Faculty may choose to place a personal copy of a textbook on reserve in the library for a specific course and the textbook will be returned to you at the end of the course.
+Faculty may choose to place a departmental copy (i.e. purchased with ACPHS funds) of a textbook on reserve in the library for a specific course and the textbook will be returned to you at the end of the course.

 This practice is related to issues of space, resources, and mission.
 Textbooks are quickly outdated, and acquisition would hinder our efforts to develop a collection of lasting value.

 For the purposes of this policy, a textbook is a book specifically designed to be used as the basis of a course of study.
 They are typically designed for a semester-long course and often have a companion teacher’s edition.
 Textbooks are commonly reissued in updated editions every year or two, and typically contain examples, problems, practice exams, etc. Scholarly studies, works of literature, history, philosophy, and other types of texts may be required reading for a class but they are not considered to be textbooks as defined above.
 Sometimes texts required for a course may already be part of the library’s holdings because they meet the criteria of the library’s general collection development policy, not because they are required for specific classes.

 Please note that, as academic libraries generally do not purchase textbooks, they are not available on interlibrary loan.
 Library Services does not fill Interlibrary Loan requests for textbooks in current use at the College.